gandalf-network/gandalf-sdk-go/README.md

-# gandalf-sdk-go
+# Gandalf SDK for Go

 The Gandalf SDK for Go provides two main libraries: `EyeOfSauron` for interacting with GraphQL APIs and `Connect` for generating valid Connect URLs for account linking.

 ## EyeOfSauron

 `EyeOfSauron` completely abstracts away the complexity of authentication and interacting with GraphQL APIs.

 ### Installation

+To install the `EyeOfSauron` package, use the following command:

 ```bash
 go get github.com/gandalf-network/gandalf-sdk-go/eyeofsauron
 ```

 ### Usage

+To generate the necessary files, use the following command:

 ```bash
 go get github.com/gandalf-network/gandalf-sdk-go/eyeofsauron -f ./example/generated
 ```

 #### Flags

-- -f, --folder [folder]: Set the destination folder for the generated files
+- `-f, --folder [folder]`: Set the destination folder for the generated files.

 ### Using the Generated Files

-Once you have successfully generated the necessary files and installed the required dependencies using eyeofsauron, you can proceed to use these files to interact with the API.
+Once you have successfully generated the necessary files and installed the required dependencies using `EyeOfSauron`, you can proceed to use these files to interact with the API.

 #### Initialization